 This can lead to a different relationship with attention and distraction.

-To understand the broader approach, you can explore Presence Therapy here:
+To understand the broader approach, explore Presence Care:

 This perspective does not replace: